Open 6:00am to 6:00pm, year-round.

 • may also have a language barrier (English is not your first language), a disability or developmental delay, or other issues that make them at risk for failing in school.

 If your child falls into these categories, you may be eligible to apply.
 Call Fresia Mayoria, our Family Engagement Partner at 610-438- 9429 or Nancy Frederick, Director of The Learning Center at 610-438-9413 to enroll in the 2019–20 school year.

 The Learning Center students have access to Third Street Alliance’s Science, Technology, Engineering, Arts and Mathematics lab, which was unveiled in April 2016.
 The lab is part of the curriculum in the Learning Center.
 It’s made up of 7 computers, 4 digital cameras, 2 Kinder Robots, 4 Lego Mindstorms (robots), a 3-D printer, Smart Television, Digital microscope and slides, Midi keyboard, microphone, and printer.

 The staff at The Learning Center is selected for their warm hearts and nurturing attitudes.
 Each staff member has undergone a thorough background check and has at least two years of experience working with children.
 Several staff members hold degrees or Child Development Credential (CDA) certificates and all staff is required to complete at least 24 hours of professional development every year.

-For the safety and security of all the children at The Learning Center, there are several forms that must be completed before enrollment.
-Many of these forms will also need to be updated every six months.
-Our tuition rates and family handbook are also available upon request.
+There are several forms that must be completed before enrollment for the safety and security of all the children at The Learning Center and many of these forms will need to be updated every six months.
+Our tuition rates and family handbook are available upon request.

 Scholarships may be available to families who qualify for assistance.
 If you need help to bridge the gap, please inquire about financial aid.
-Early learning scholarships are made possible through the generosity of private foundations and corporate support.
+Early learning scholarships are made possible through the generosity of private donations and foundations and corporate support.